 Synchronized cells can now be re-plated and used to study regulation of cell cycle progression.

-In the following example, we will synchronize U2OS ronounced Ucells for G1 and S phase entry studies
+In the following example, we will synchronize U2OS [pronounced: U-two-O-S] cells for G1 and S phase entry studies.

-Title TEXT: “Protocol: Thymidine and ocodazole ell ycle ynchronization”
+Title TEXT: “Protocol: Thymidine and Nocodazole Cell Cycle Synchronization”